Semisupervised Clustering by Queries and Locally Encodable Source Coding: Introduction

 By posing the querying problem as such we can get a number of information theoretic lower bounds on the number of queries required to recover the correct labeling.
 We also provide nonadaptive schemes that are near optimal.
-Another of our main contributions is to show that even within queries with binary answers, `same cluster' queries (or XOR queries) may not be the best possible choice.
+Another of our contributions is to show that even within queries with binary answers, `same-cluster' queries (or XOR queries) may not be the best possible choice.
 A smaller number of queries can be achieved for approximate recovery by using what we call an AND query.
 Among our settings, we also consider the case when the oracle gives incorrect answers with some probability.
 A simple scheme to reduce errors in this case could be to take a majority vote after asking the same question to multiple different crowd workers.
 However, often that is not sufficient.
 Experiments on several real datasets (see \cite{mazumdar2017clustering}) with answers collected from Amazon Mechanical Turk \cite{DBLP:journals/corr/GruenheidNKGK15,DBLP:conf/icde/VerroiosG15} show that majority voting could even increase the errors.
 Interestingly, such an observation has been made by a recent paper as well \cite[Figure 1]{prelec2017solution}.
+This prompts different, and more involved aggregating schemes than majority voting that are difficult to theoretically analyze.
 The probability of error of a query answer may also be thought of as the aggregated answer after repeating the query several times.
 Once the answer has been aggregated, it cannot change -- and thus it reduces to the model where repeating the same question multiple times is not allowed.
 On the other hand, it is usually assumed that the answers to different queries are independently erroneous (see \cite{gruenheid2015fault}).
 Therefore we consider the case where repetition of a same query multiple times is not allowed\footnote{Independent repetition of queries is also theoretically not interesting, as by repeating any query just $O(\log n)$ times one can reduce the probability of error to near zero.}, however different queries can result in erroneous answers independently.